aylei/kubectl-debug/README.md

 # please set the secret data source as {Username: <username>, Password: <password>}
 kubectl-debug --namespace NAMESPACE POD_NAME --image nicolaka/netshoot:latest --registry-secret-name <k8s_secret_name> --registry-secret-namespace <namespace>

+# in addition to passing cli arguments, you can use a config file if you would like to non-default values for various things.
+kubectl-debug --configfile /PATH/FILENAME --namespace NAMESPACE POD_NAME -c TARGET_CONTAINER_NAME

 ```
-* You can pass a config file if you which to use non-default values for various things.
-Please refer to [Configuration](#configuration) for details.

 ## Under the hood